The Tchukudu Kids Home was the first completed project in the Democratic Republic of the Congo by World's Collide Africa.

 - Financial support for Welcome Families

-- Operational and Utility costs (building maintenance, equipment, water, electricity)
+- Operational and Utility costs (building maintenance, equipment)

 - Support staff wages (caregivers, cooks, security guards)